ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 When searching the combined tree structure described in {{combined-tree}}, users perform a binary search for the first log entry where the prefix tree at that entry contains the desired label-version pair.
-Users reuse the implicit binary search tree from {{implicit-binary-search-tree}} for this purpose to ensure that all users will check the same or similar entries when searching for the same label.
-This allows for efficient client-side monitoring of the Transparency Log.
+Users reuse the implicit binary search tree from {{implicit-binary-search-tree}} for this purpose.
+This ensures that all users will check the same or similar entries when searching for the same label, allowing for efficient user monitoring of the Transparency Log.

 ## Binary Ladder

-To perform a binary search, at each log entry the search needs to determine whether it should move left or right.
-That is, it needs to determine, out of the set of label-version pairs stored in the prefix tree, whether the highest version of a label that's present at a given log entry is greater than, equal to, or less than the target version.
+To perform a binary search, users need to be able to inspect individual log entries and determine whether their search should continue to the left of the current log entry or the right.
+Specifically, they need to be able to determine if the greatest version of their label that was present in some version of the prefix tree was greater than, equal to, or less than their target version.

-A **binary ladder** is a series of lookups in a single log entry's prefix tree that determines the highest version of a label that exists, and it proceeds as
+A **binary ladder** is a series of lookups in a single log entry's prefix tree that determines the greatest version of a label that exists.
+It proceeds as
 follows:

 1. First, version `x` of the label is looked up, where `x` is a consecutively higher power of two minus one (0, 1, 3, 7, ...).
-This is repeated until the first proof of non-inclusion is produced.
+This is repeated until the first non-inclusion proof is produced.
-2. Once the first proof of non-inclusion is produced, a binary search is conducted between the highest version that was proved to be included, and the version that was proved to not be included.
-Each step of the binary search produces either a proof of inclusion or non-inclusion, which guides the search left or right, until it terminates.
+2. Once the first non-inclusion proof is produced, a binary search is conducted between the greatest version that was proved to be included, and the version that was proved to not be included.
+Each step of the binary search produces either an inclusion or non-inclusion proof, which guides the search left or right until it terminates.

-However, for the purpose of searching for a specific version of a label, this is optimized in the two ways discussed below:
+However, this description implies that the series of lookups is interactive, which is not the case.
+In practice, binary ladders are always executed with respect to a specific **target version** which may or may not be the actual greatest version of the label.
+This allows binary ladders to be optimized in two
+ways:

-First, the series of lookups ends after the first proof of inclusion for a version greater than or equal to the target version, or the first proof of non-inclusion for a version less than the target version.
-This is because users are only interested in whether the highest version of a label that exists, as of a particular log entry, is greater than or less than their target version -- not its exact value.
+First, the series of lookups ends after the first inclusion proof for a version greater than or equal to the target version, or the first non-inclusion proof for a version less than the target version.
+This is because, when searching for a specific version of a label, users are only interested in whether the greatest version of a label that existed as of a particular log entry is greater than or less than their target version -- not its exact value.

-Second, the Transparency Log omits proofs of inclusion for any versions of the label where another proof of inclusion for the same version was already provided in the same query response for a log entry to the left.
-Similarly, the Transparency Log also omits proofs of non-inclusion for any versions of the label where another proof of non-inclusion for the same version was already provided in the same query response for a log entry to the right.
-These proofs are unnecessary to conduct the user's search and omitting them does not affect the protocol's security.
+Second, the Transparency Log omits inclusion proofs for any versions of the label where another inclusion proof for the same version was already provided in the same query response for a log entry to the left.
+Similarly, the Transparency Log omits non-inclusion proofs for any versions of the label where another non-inclusion proof for the same version was already provided in the same query response for a log entry to the right.
+Providing these proofs is unnecessary since the only possible outcome they could have on the user's binary search would be to cause it to fail.

-As an example, if the highest version of a label is 6, a binary ladder would proceed as follows: proofs of inclusion for versions 0, 1, 3, terminated by a proof of non-inclusion for version 7.
-It would then conclude with proofs of inclusion for versions 5 and 6, as this uniquely identifies 6 as the highest version available.
-However, any of these proofs may be omitted in a particular query response due to the two rules just stated.
+As an example, if a user was searching for version 6 of a label, the longest possible binary ladder would be: inclusion proofs for versions 0, 1, 3, a non-inclusion proof for version 7, then followed by inclusion proofs for versions 5 and 6.
+This would uniquely identify version 6 as the greatest that exists in the prefix tree.
+However, in the context of a specific query response, the series may be terminated early if the greatest version in the prefix tree is not 6, and any of the lookups may be omitted depending on the output of previous binary ladders from other log entries.

 ## Maximum Lifetime

 A Transparency Log operator MAY define a maximum lifetime for log entries.
-If defined, it MUST be greater than zero seconds.
+If defined, it MUST be greater than zero milliseconds.
 Whether a log entry has surpassed its maximum lifetime is determined by subtracting the timestamp of the rightmost log entry from the timestamp of the log entry in question and checking if the result is greater than or equal to the defined duration.